Eco-Friendly Fall Getaways to the Cariboo Chilcotin Coast

 Explore more fall accommodations along the Land of Hidden Waters.

-As one of the largest intact tracts of coastal temperate rainforest left in the world (6.4 million hectares), the Great Bear Rainforest is a key ecosystem for the province and this wild, ruggedly beautiful place is a haven for those looking to delve into nature.
-In addition to exceptional fishing, wildlife watching (on and off the water) and incredible landscapes, this area is home to a variety of eco-friendly operators.
+As one of the largest intact tracts of coastal temperate rainforest left in the world (6.4 million hectares), the Great Bear Rainforest is a vital ecosystem for the province and a standout highlight in the Cariboo Chilcotin Coast.
+This wild, ruggedly beautiful place is a haven for those looking to immerse themselves in nature.
+In addition to exceptional fishing, wildlife watching (both on and off the water) and stunning landscapes, this area is home to a variety of eco-friendly operators.
 And did we mention that fall is a prime time for bear viewing?
 Book your tour with a certified Commercial Bear Viewing Association operator for the opportunity to view local grizzlies and grab the chance to perhaps spot the rare Kermode, or Spirit Bear.

 Tweedsmuir Park Lodge